History of the Continental Cup of Curling

-Team North America was comprised of four teams from Canada and two from the USA.
-The Canadian teams included the winners of the 2001 Canadian Curling Trials, 2002 Scott Tournament of Hearts and 2002 Nokia Brier.
+Team North America comprised four teams from Canada and two from the U.S. The Canadian teams included the winners of the 2001 Canadian Curling Trials, 2002 Scott Tournament of Hearts and 2002 Nokia Brier.
 The USCA selected its reigning national champions.
 Meanwhile, the WCF and its member nations selected teams to represent Team Europe, with a men’s and women’s team from Scotland each guaranteed spots.

 It came down to the last rock of the last end.
 Lindholm was forced to attempt a difficult 20-foot double raise with his last brick, but couldn’t move a Martin counter.
 North America was able to steal the 13 points to the claim the first Continental Cup title.

-The Continental Cup moved to Chilliwack, British Columbia, November 23-26, 2006.
-And what a line-up it boasted.
-In fact, all of the medallists from the 2006 Olympic Winter Games in Turin, Italy were there.
+The Continental Cup moved to Chilliwack, B.C., in 2006.
+And what a lineup it boasted.
+In fact, all of the medallists from the 2006 Olympic Winter Games in Turin, Italy, were there.

 This time, it was Europe’s turn to even the score at two Cups apiece, although it trailed after Day 1, 39-15 and 62-60 after Day 2.

-However, Day 3 was its coming out party, as they took 114 out of a possible 140 points in Skins play to take a commanding 180-100 lead into the final day and wrapped it up with a 229-171 finish.
+However, Day 3 was its coming out party, as the Euros took 114 out of a possible 140 points in Skins play to take a commanding 180-100 lead into the final day and wrapped it up with a 229-171 finish.

-The 2007 Continental Cup, presented by Monsanto, returned to Medicine Hat from December 13-16, with North America and Europe tied at two wins apiece.
+The 2007 Continental Cup, presented by Monsanto, returned to Medicine Hat, with North America and Europe tied at two wins apiece in the historical standings.

 In the three pivotal 30-point Skins games Saturday evening, involving Mixed, women’s and men’s, each match went down to the eighth end and they were all won by North America.
 For the first time in the history of the Continental Cup, a winning side was declared by the end of the third day.

-In 2008, the Continental Cup of Curling, presented by Monsanto, was staged in Camrose, Alberta, December 18-21.
+In 2008, the Continental Cup of Curling, presented by Monsanto, was staged in Camrose, Alta.
 With the growing popularity of the sport, and the impact of competitors from Pacific Rim countries, Team Europe was officially designated as Team World.

 In the first year playing under its new name, the World claimed the Continental Cup title, besting Team North America by a 208-192 score.

-St. Albert, Alberta played host to the 2011 edition of the World Financial Group Continental Cup January 13 – 16 with the two sides coming in to the competition all tied up with three wins apiece.
+After a break for the 2010 Winter Olympics, St. Albert, Alta. played host to the 2011 edition of the World Financial Group Continental Cup, with the two sides coming into the competition all tied up with three wins apiece.

-In what was widely anticipated as a classic showdown with the rubber match on the line, Team North America proved to be the spoilers, wrapping up the title by the time Saturday play was done.
+In what was widely anticipated as a classic showdown, Team North America proved to be the spoilers, wrapping up the title by the time Saturday play was done.

-Team World bounced right back in 2012 with a victory in Langley, British Columbia January 12-15 to move the World Financial Group Continental Cup back into a four-all tie.
+Team World bounced right back in 2012 with a victory in Langley, B.C., to move the World Financial Group Continental Cup back into a four-all tie overall.

 Once again, the champions were decided in the final Skins match – between Thomas Ulsrud and Jeff Stoughton – with Ulsrud requiring just a single point to secure the title.
 The World side prevailed to take a 235-165 advantage.

-In 2013, the two sides faced off January 10-13 in Penticton, British Columbia at the South Okanagan Events Centre.
+In 2013, the two sides faced off in Penticton, B.C., at the South Okanagan Events Centre.
 But, this time around, some key changes were introduced to the event format and scoring – and both proved to make the experience more interesting for competitors and more entertaining for fans.

 But, the biggest change came in Team Competitions.
-For the first time ever, curling fans had the chance to see the three men’s and three women’s team for Team World and Team North America compete in a round robin format.
+For the first time, curling fans had the chance to see the three men’s and three women’s team for Team World and Team North America compete in a round-robin format.